jlaitue/medcertain/README.md

 - Contains the main MedFuse model architectures.

 ### configs/
-- Configuration files for different training methods, unimodal and multimodal as well as hyperparameters for the uncertainty quantification framework.
+- Configuration files for different training methods, unimodal and multimodal as well as hyperparameters for the group aware priors framework.

 ### processing_scripts/
 - Scripts for processing images, datasets, and evaluation metrics.